sillsdev/ptx2pdf/docs/documentation/figures.md

 ```

 It is not recommended to try to guess the image count by counting images,
 as sidebars may also increase the number.
-Futhermore, some numbers may
+Furthermore, some numbers may
 be skipped.
 Instead, the `.delayed` file could be inspected.
 It will have a
 format similar to this, with only the items which might be subject to these
 slop calculations included.
 The first item after '\DelayedItem` is the